bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 If a user loses connection while in the meeting, a message appears on the screen informing the user about the disconnection and the reconnection countdown.
 The client will periodically attempt to reconnect.
 If the reconnection is successful, the client will reappear with everything up to date.

-# Installation
+# Installation of the HTML5 client
-The steps below install the HTML5 client from packages.
-If you are interested in development of the HTML5 client, after following the steps below see: [setting up HTML5 development environment](/html/html5-dev.html).

-You can install the current developer build of the HTML5 client on your existing [BigBlueButton 1.1](/install/install.html) server using the steps below.
-As this is a development build, we do not recommend it for production use.
-If you are interested modifying the the HTML5 client, after following the steps below see: [setting up HTML5 development environment](/html/html5-dev.html).
+Before you install the HTML5 client, first follow the steps to setup a [BigBlueButton 2.0-beta](/2.0/20install.html) server.
+As the HTML5 client is still under active develoipment we do not recommend it for production use.

-To isntall the HTML5 client, first install the latest version of mongodb:
+After you have BigBlueButton 2.0 setup, next install Modgo DB.

 ~~~
-sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
+$ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 0C49F3730359A14518585931BC711F9BA15703C6
-echo "deb [ arch=amd64,arm64 ] http://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
+$ echo "deb [ arch=amd64,arm64 ] http://repo.mongodb.org/apt/ubuntu xenial/mongodb-org/3.4 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-3.4.list
-sudo apt-get update
+$ sudo apt-get update
-sudo apt-get install -y mongodb-org curl
+$ sudo apt-get install -y mongodb-org curl
-sudo service mongod start
+$ sudo service mongod start
 ~~~

-Next, install the nodeJS server:
+And then install the nodeJS server.

 ~~~
 curl -sL https://deb.nodesource.com/setup_4.x | sudo -E bash -
 sudo apt-get install -y nodejs
 ~~~

 You need only install mongodb and nodeJS once.
-Next, to install BigBlueButton HTML5 client
+After they are setup, you can install the BigBlueButton HTML5 client with a single command.

 ~~~
 sudo apt-get install -y bbb-html5